cmac18/Analysis-of-Stock-Market-Data/README.md

-# VBA-Challenge
-This project is a class assignment.
-I was tasked to use VBA scripting to analyze real stock market data.
+In this class project, I was tasked to use VBA scripting to analyze real stock market data.

 The instructions are as follows:
 1) Create a script that will loop through all the stocks for one year for each run and take the following information:
   a.
 The ticker symbol.